-“Days of the Week Song,” from The Singing Walrus: Similar to “Montherena,” this song is useful as a sing along to help young ESL learners practice the days of the week.
+“Days of the Week Song” by The Singing Walrus: Similar to “Montherena,” this song is useful as a sing-along to help young ESL learners practice the days of the week.

 ESL songs for intermediate students

-“I Have a Headache,” from Michael Sem: Despite its silly nature, or maybe because if it, students enjoy this song that teaches them key vocabulary about feeling ill.
+“I Have a Headache” by Michael Ssem: Despite its silly nature, or maybe because of it, students enjoy this song that teaches them key vocabulary about feeling ill.
 Use a fill-in-the-blank or draw-the-song activity with this one.

 ESL songs for teaching grammar

-“My Favorite Things,” from Rodgers & Hammerstein: This song can be applied to several activities, including sing-alongs, fill-in-the-blanks, and rewrite the song activities.
+“My Favorite Things” by Rodgers & Hammerstein: This song can be applied to several activities, including sing-alongs, fill-in-the-blanks, and rewrite-the-song activities.
 Students can practice the provided vocabulary or take things a step further by adding their own “favorite things.”

-“Transportation Song,” from The Singing Walrus: ESL students love the animations that accompany this video and song, while the lyrics are very accessible when teaching transportation vocabulary.
+“Transportation Song” by The Singing Walrus: ESL students love the animations that accompany this video and song, and the lyrics are very accessible when teaching transportation vocabulary.
 Consider using a fill-in-the-blank activity while teaching.

 ESL songs for teaching listening skills

-“Stand Up, Sit Down,” from Fun Kids English: Your students will have a lot of fun doing a sing-along with this song, while simultaneously acting out the directions from the lyrics.
-It can be a fun preview for how to do a “teacher says” activity (which is the same as “Simon Says,” but the teacher assumes the role of Simon).
+“Stand Up, Sit Down” by Fun Kids English: Your students will have a lot of fun doing a sing-along with this song, while simultaneously acting out the directions from the lyrics.
+It can be a fun preview for how to do a “Teacher Says” activity (which is the same as “Simon Says,” but the teacher assumes the role of Simon).